 So what degree is right for you, a Masters of Science in Business Administration or an MBA?

 Now that you have a better understanding of the differences between an Masters of Science in Business Administration and an MBA, how do you determine which one has your name on it?
 Well, the best thing you can do is talk to people.
 Lots of people.
 Begin by visiting the department offices of the degrees that interest you.
 Faculty and professors there will give you a sense of the curriculum and of where students go after graduation.
 Keep in mind that each degree you’re considering will hold different requirements.
 While an MBA application will ask for a GMAT score, an MS may require the GRE and the TOEFL.
 Also, because of its more rigorous curriculum, the MS option may require more specific experience, such as prerequisite coursework or a specific undergraduate degree.
 For instance, an MS in operations research at Northeastern University strictly requires undergraduate work in science, math or engineering.

 You should also talk to those who already work in your chosen industry.
 They are in the best position to tell you the relative merit of each degree once you get out of school.
 Ask them about the degrees they and their peers hold, and whether an MS or an MBA is preferred.
 For both degrees, consider the starting salary and job descriptions you can expect to earn coming out of school—they won’t necessarily be the same.

 And, of course, one of the best ways to decide is to not decide at all.
 Many universities offer a joint degree, such as an MBA / MS in finance.
 Your education will take slightly longer, but you will have the benefit of the breadth of the MBA and the depth of the MS.

 Whatever you do, try not to sweat it.
 You’re wise to be pursuing either of these degrees.
-Whether it’s an “MS” or an “MBA” that ends up appearing after your name on the resume, you should find yourself well-positioned for success.
+Whether you earn a Masters of Science in Business Administration and an MS or an MBA that ends up appearing after your name on the resume, you should find yourself well-positioned for success.